Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 Published May 21, 2026

 Late May in the high country is when tree lines fill in, guest traffic returns, and erosion paths that looked minor after snowmelt start to deepen with every delivery and weekend arrival.
 The same bend in the drive that carried grit in April can cut a channel by June if grade, roots, and compaction are treated as separate problems.
-This page walks late May tree lines and erosion paths before summer traffic—not a full wildfire plan, but the habits that keep structure and soil calmer when the calendar compresses.
+This guide covers the habits that keep structure and soil calmer when the calendar compresses.

 Read May snowmelt grade checks if you have not walked melt paths yet, then guest week deck and root traffic when events stack on the same paths.
 Earth-Wise ties tree trimming, wildfire mitigation, and turf care when photos show where traffic, canopy, and soil overlap.